tonyelhabr/teproj/README.md

 [1] The `fundManageR` package inspired some of the format of this section.
 See its [README file](https://github.com/abresler/fundManageR/blob/master/readme.Rmd).

-[2] See [Andrew Brook's discussion](http://brooksandrew.github.io/simpleblog/articles/render-reports-directly-from-R-scripts/) for more discussion.
+[2] See [this blog post](http://brooksandrew.github.io/simpleblog/articles/render-reports-directly-from-R-scripts/) for more discussion.